bsgarcia/HopfieldNetwork/README.md

 * pillow (PIL)
 * tqdm

-##Datas to learn
+##Data to learn
-Datas are either images or numbers, and are located in data folder.
+Data are either images or numbers, and are located in data folder.

 ##How to use it
 The hopfield network code (located in network folder) is cythonized, therefore compiling is required: